 - Any Critical or High risk vulnerabilities as rated by the ASTP.
 These vulnerabilities are deemed to have a high likelihood of being found and exploited, and a high business impact for the university.

 - Multiple Medium or Low risk vulnerabilities that create a Critical or High risk when leveraged together by attackers.

-Applications with a Fail grade must address all Critical and High risk vulnerabilities in a time frame agreed upon with Information Security and Policy.
+Applications with a Fail grade must address all Critical and High risk vulnerabilities in a time frame agreed upon with the Information Security Office.
 Timely remediation is a campus requirement for the system to remain in operation.

 Applications that receive a Fail grade will be issued timeline requirements by which vulnerabilities must be fixed.
-Remediation due dates will be prioritized and issued by Information Security and Policy based on risk.
+Remediation due dates will be prioritized and issued by the Information Security Office based on risk.
 The due dates are presented under the Action Plan section at the end of the final ASTP report.

-When remediation is complete, vulnerabilities causing the original Fail grade will be re-tested by Information Security and Policy.
+When remediation is complete, vulnerabilities causing the original Fail grade will be re-tested by the Information Security Office.
 If all pertinent vulnerabilities have been addressed, a Pass grade may be issued for the application.

-If remediation due dates cannot be met or if there is a disagreement over the dates, Resource Proprietors and Resource Custodians of applications that receive a Fail grade may file an Exception Request with IT Policy asking for additional time to complete remediation.
+If remediation due dates cannot be met or if there is a disagreement over the dates, Resource Proprietors and Resource Custodians of applications that receive a Fail grade may file an Exception Request with the Information Security Office (firstname.lastname@example.org) asking for additional time to complete remediation.